Colored Pencil Drawing

 As the left side of our brain diagrams, charts, identifies and analyzes and this is very important--the right side, the creative one, visualizes, imagines and researches new boundaries and activities.
 The coordination between these two parts of our brain gives us the best options for, not only information gathering, but taking that information and making new forms, pressing against the boundaries of definition.

 is for those that seek to discover and invigorate their creative abilities.
-After over thirty years of art instruction experience I have learned that there is a large and ever-growing community of 55+ people that seek to discover and develop their creative abilities.
+After over fifty years of art instruction experience I have learned that there is a large and ever-growing community of 55+ people that seek to discover and develop their creative abilities.

 If you want to find the artist within, this is a course for you, regardless of your creative talent, age or disposition.